Katti Batti: Soundtrack

-The soundtrack of Katti Batti was composed by Shankar–Ehsaan–Loy in their final collaboration with Advani, with the lyrics written by Kumaar in his first collaboration with the trio.
+The soundtrack of Katti Batti was composed by Shankar–Ehsaan–Loy in their final collaboration with Advani, with the lyrics written by Kumaar in his first and, to date, only collaboration with the trio.
 The first song titled "Sarfira" was released on 12 August 2015.
 The music rights for the film were acquired by Zee Music Company.
 The full audio album was released on 27 August 2015.